KudoAI/chatgpt.js/docs/USERGUIDE.md

 **Parameters**:

-`code`: A string being the code to be refactored.
+`code`: A string being the code to refactor.

 `objective` (optional): A string reprenting the objective of the refactoring.
 Defaults to `brevity`.